gmaximus/mautic_api/README.md

 My use case is a Commerce site with affiliates.
 So my hope is to have fields in Mautic such as total spent or total earned.
 So if this module already existed that would become pretty trivial.

 ## Setting up Mautic for use with this module
-1) In the settings menu visit "Configration" and select the "Api settings" tab.
+1) In the settings menu visit "Configuration" and select the "Api settings" tab.
-2) Ensure either the "API enabled?" (if using Oauth2) is enabled or "Enable HTTP basic auth?" (if using BasicAuth).
+2) Ensure either the "API enabled?" (if using Oauth2) or "Enable HTTP basic auth?" (if using BasicAuth) is enabled.
 Please note that at this time only BasicAuth works.
 I'd be extremely grateful for any help with it.
-It works to an extent.
+It works to an extent but won't stay authenticated.
 3) If using BasicAuth, skip to 5.
 In the settings menu visit the "API credentials"
 4) Click "+ new" to create a set of keys.
 You'll need these keys for Drupal.
 Use these settings:
   - For "Authorisation Protocol" select OAuth 2.